nvim-neorg/neorg/README.md

 <a href="/LICENSE"> ![License](https://img.shields.io/badge/license-GPL%20v3-brightgreen?style=for-the-badge)</a>
 <a href="#wip"> ![Status](https://img.shields.io/badge/status-WIP-informational?style=for-the-badge) </a>

-Your New Life Organization Tool, all in Lua
+Your New Life Organization Tool - All in Lua

 [Summary](#summary)
 •